Limmen National Park

 Featuring a vast and rugged landscape, this 960,846 hectare national park lies in the heart of northern Australia's tropical savannah country.

 The Park includes striking sandstone 'lost city' formations, permanent tidal rivers and wetlands, a considerable collection of Indigenous and European historic sites and an abundance of wildlife including nesting Flatback Turtles on the shores of Maria Island.

 The Park is very isolated.
 While there are significant opportunities for recreation and conservation, access can be difficult.
 This allows properly equipped visitors to enjoy a sense of remote adventure.

 Limmen National Park is located in the Gulf of Carpentaria in Australia's Northern Territory and is approximately 305 km southeast of Katherine and 76 km northwest of Borroloola.
 The Park can be accessed from Katherine by leaving the Stuart Highway about 10 km south of Mataranka and following the Roper Highway east to the Pt Roper Road, (turn-off 3 km before Roper Bar).
 From Borroloola follow the Carpentaria Highway for 32 km before heading north along the gravel road for another 44 km.

-Although the gravel Nathan River Road is generally of reasonable quality, it may be impassable for long periods between December and May.
+The Nathan River Road is gravel and dirt and conditions vary throughout the year.
+It may be impassable for long periods between December and May.
 Check with the Parks and Wildlife office in Katherine (08 8973 8888) or the Nathan River Ranger Station (08 8975 9940) before travelling.

 The Gulf region sits between the wet tropics and the arid zone.
-South-easterly breezes keep temperatures comfortable between April and August, however from September to January temperatures can reach the 40’s.
+South-easterly breezes keep temperatures comfortable between April and August, however from September to January temperatures can reach over 40 degrees.
 Most of the 800 mm average rain falls between December and April, causing flooding and road closures throughout the region.

 - Recreational Activities